alessio-ds/All_in_One-timer-for-BDO/README.md

 ### **Windows**:
 **Download the latest build [here](https://github.com/AlessioScarlet/All_in_One-timer-for-BDO/raw/main/AIO-Timer.exe)**

-I compiled it with [pyautogui](https://pyautogui.readthedocs.io/en/latest/ "pyautogui").
+I compiled it with [autopytoexe](https://pypi.org/project/auto-py-to-exe/).
 It will take some time to load (about 5 seconds).